NurjahanJ/StitchPal/README.md

 # StitchPal

 StitchPal is a Flutter application that helps crochet enthusiasts create, manage, and track their crochet projects.
-The app leverages OpenAI's API to generate custom crochet patterns and yarn suggestions based on user input.
+The app leverages OpenAI's API to generate custom crochet patterns and yarn suggestions based on user input, along with AI-generated images of the patterns.

 ## Features

 - **Custom Pattern Generation**: Create unique crochet patterns based on your descriptions using OpenAI's GPT-4 model
+- **AI-Generated Pattern Images**: Visualize your patterns with AI-generated images
 - **Yarn Suggestions**: Get personalized yarn recommendations for your projects that are saved with your patterns
 - **Project Management**: Save, track, and organize your crochet projects
 - **Progress Tracking**: Monitor your progress on each project